-other pr ograms offered by Ameren Illinois Utilities?
+Q5_1 Since participating in the refrigerator/freezer pick-up and recycling program, have you participated in other programs offered by Ameren Illinois Utilities?

 1 Yes

-2 No(SKIP TO Q6_1)
+2 No (SKIP TO Q6_1)

--8 DON'T KNOW(SKIP TO Q6_1)
+-8 DON'T KNOW (SKIP TO Q6_1)

--9 REFUSED(SKIP TO Q6_1)
+-9 REFUSED (SKIP TO Q6_1)

-Q5_2a Which p programs did you participate in?
+Q5_2a Which j programs did you participate in?
 (RECORD)

 (OPEN ENDED RESPONSE)

-Q5_2b ale from 0-10, how important or influential was your participation in this recycling program in your to participate in other Ameren Illinois Utilities energy efficiency programs?
+Q5_2b On a scale from 0-10, how important or influential was your participation in this recycling program in your decision to participate in other Ameren Illinois Utilities energy efficiency programs?

 0-10 Important/Influential

 -8 DON'T KNOW

 -9 REFUSED

 PROGR RAM SAT TISFACTION

-Q6_1 ale of 0 to 10, with 0 being not satisfied, and 10 being very satisfied, overall how satisfied are you Ameren Illinois Utilities refrigerator/freezer Recycling Program?
+Q6_1 Q6_1 On a scale of 0 to 10, with 0 being not satisfied, and 10 being very satisfied, overall how satisfied with the Ameren Illinois Utilities refrigerator/freezer Recycling Program?

-0-10 Satisfaction [IF GREATER THAN 4, GO TO Q6_3]
+0-10 Satisfaction [IF GREATER THAN 4, GO T TO Q6_3]

 -8 Don't know

 -9 Refused